magnus-leksell/zen-quote/README.md

 ## API server endpoints

-All responses is of type `application/json` in `UTF-8` encoding.
+All responses is of type JSON in UTF-8 encoding.
 Note that queries to the database are made case insensitive.
 Detailed documentation about the API endpoints below can be found at `/api-docs`, example http://localhost:3000/api-docs.

 ### `GET /api/authors`